speezepearson/browsergui/README.md

 Why is it good?
 ---------------

-This package prioritizes simplicity, portability, and documentation above all else.
+This package prioritizes ease of use, portability, and good documentation above all else.
 The following statements will remain true as long as I have breath left in my body:

-- **It feels like Python.** It uses HTML and CSS under the hood, but that fact is carefully hidden under nice object-oriented abstractions.
+- **It feels like Python.** It uses HTML/CSS/JS under the hood, but that fact is carefully hidden under nice object-oriented abstractions.
 Contrast with [Tkinter][tkinter], which feels like Tk, because it is.
 - **It has a shallow learning curve.** "Hello World" is `GUI(Text("Hello world!")).run()`.
 Minesweeper, including the game logic, is [less than 100 lines of code][minesweeper-code] and [looks like this][minesweeper-screenshot].
 - **It's super-portable.** `pip install browsergui && python -m browsergui.examples` has worked, with no snags, on every system I've tried (OS X, Debian, and Ubuntu, with both Python 2.7 and a few Python 3.Xs).
 Seriously, you could run that right now and it would work, without a single abstruse error messages about your Qt/wx/PyObjC installation.
 At the risk of tooting my own horn, I've never seen another GUI library so easy to install.
 - **It's well-documented.** There's a [wiki][wiki] to teach you how to use it.
 There are [examples](#how-do-I-learn-to-use-it).
 There's a [reference manual][docs].
 There's a [runnable demo for every predefined kind of element][tour-screenshot].
 I've spent more time documenting than I've spent writing actual code.